nmagen/Fire_Findr_Caffe/1_EC2_Setup/readme.md

 **CUDA**

-This will be the most challingin dependency to get working correctly.
+This will be the most challenging dependency to get working correctly.
 First install some extra drivers with.

 ```
 sudo apt-get install linux-image-extra-virtual
 ```

 I chose “choose package maintainers version” when prompted.
-Now disble nouveau as if conflics with the nvidia kernel.
+Now disable nouveau as if conflicts with the nvidia kernel.

 ```
 sudo vi /etc/modprobe.d/blacklist-nouveau.conf